flux-music/flux-music-license/README.md

-Flux Music — Custom License
+Jupiter — Custom License

-Copyright (c) 2026 zz.kaze
+Copyright (c) 2026 iworship.ayush & yours.karan

 All rights reserved.

 1. Usage

-Flux Music is provided for use within Discord servers only.
+Jupiter is provided for use within Discord servers only.
 Users are granted a limited, non-exclusive, non-transferable license to use the bot.

 2. Restrictions